allenh1/BenchCookieCompiler/README.md

  * ~~Compile automatically.~~
  * ~~Bool variables~~                         <----------- Assigned to Hunter
  * ~~Arithmetic Expressions~~                 <----------- Assigned to Hunter
+ * Refer repeated strings to the same label   <----------- Assigned to Drew
  * If statements                              <----------- Assigned to Hunter
  * Line Comments                              <----------- Assigned to Drew
  * Block Comments                             <----------- Assigned to Drew